 Thanks to the generosity of Edgewater High School friends, fans and alumni, the Edgewater High School Foundation has the honor of administering several scholarships each year.
-Here is the list of scholarships offered to the seniors of the Class of 2020.
+Here is the list of scholarships offered this year and in the past.

 If you would like to apply for one of these scholarships, see your EHS Guidance Counselor for an application.

 If you are a scholarship recipient, you should have received the details on how to access your scholarship at the Awards Ceremony.
-If not, please click here for the instructions.
+If not, please contact the EHS Office: 407.835.4900.